 \subsubsection{Robot Anthropomorphism}

-Four studies examined the effect of anthropomorphism, defined as the attribution of human characteristics to a robot, on perceived autonomy \cite{coghlan2021, moradbakhti2023, sahai2023, barlas2019}.
-Saha{\"\i} et al. reported an increase in the sense of agency when interacting with a human or human-like robot in comparison with a servomotor \cite{sahai2023}.
-Similarly, another study found a moderate correlation between the perceived human-likeness of the robot in a video vignette and the satisfaction of the need for autonomy \cite{moradbakhti2023}.
-In contrast, the sense of agency did not vary when task instructions were given either by another human or by a robot, and was highest in the absence of any instructions \cite{barlas2019}.
-Furthermore, the perceived autonomy of the robot itself did not affect the sense of agency, whether measured implicitly or explicitly.
-In a qualitative study of companion robots for older adults, participants reported that a humanoid appearance could lead to either an increase or a decrease in autonomy, depending on individual preferences and whether they might perceive the robot as paternalistic \cite{coghlan2021}.
+Four studies investigated anthropomorphism, the attribution of human characteristics to robots, in relation to human autonomy and sense of agency \cite{coghlan2021, moradbakhti2023, sahai2023, barlas2019}.
+Saha{\"\i} reported a higher sense of agency when interacting with a human or a human-like robot compared with a servomotor \cite{sahai2023}.
+Perceived human-likeness of a robot in a video vignette correlated moderately with human autonomy \cite{moradbakhti2023}.
+In contrast, sense of agency did not differ when task instructions were given by a human versus a robot and was highest when no instructions were given at all \cite{barlas2019}.
+The perceived autonomy of the robot itself did not affect the sense of agency.
+In a qualitative study of companion robots for older adults, participants indicated that a humanoid appearance could either increase or decrease human autonomy depending on individual preferences and whether the robot was perceived as paternalistic \cite{coghlan2021}.